akasaka-miraina/lambdust/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](docs/CONTRIBUTING.md) for details.
+Please see our [Development Documentation](docs/development/README.md) for contribution guidelines.

 1. Fork the repository
 2. Create a feature branch